current-intl/crnc/README.md

 The Pausable and PausableToken were ported to allow for a variant on the Pausable life cycle contract providing a mechanism for a non-contract owner to manage the paused state of the ERC20 token.
 In lieu of the Ownable implementation, a new Custodial contract has been created which allows a constructor based address assignment.
 All methods, modifiers and general functionality have been carried over from the original Open Zeppelin contracts with the applicable modifications and supporting test suit.

 ## Project description
-Current is an incentivized, blockchain-enabled streaming ecosystem that lets you choose how to stream and pay for your media.
+Current is a blockchain-enabled media network that rewards users for streaming media.

 ## Dependencies
 We use [Truffle](http://truffleframework.com/) to compile, test and deploy smart contracts.